Memphis

 More on Memphis

-WASHINGTON, D.C. – Congressman Steve Cohen (TN-9) today announced the U.S. Department of Health and Human Services has awarded St. Jude Children’s Research Hospital $434,896 for allergy, immunology and transplantation research.
-The federal funds will be distributed through the National Institute of Allergy and Infectious Diseases (NIAID).
+WASHINGTON, D.C. -- Congressman Steve Cohen (D-TN-9) today announced that the U.S. Department of Health and Human Services has awarded St. Jude Children’s Research Hospital a federal grant worth $262,500 for research to develop treatments for heart and vascular diseases.
+The new federal funding will be distributed by the National Heart, Lung and Blood Institute (NHLBI).